Embed Code

 shade (countable and uncountable, plural shades)

-1. (uncountable) Darkness where light, particularly sunlight
+1. (uncountable) Darkness where light, particularly sunlight, is blocked.

 ...
 Read More